rust-lang/book/nostarch/chapter05.md

 ### Adding Useful Functionality with Derived Traits

-It’d be nice to be able to print an instance of `Rectangle` while we’re debugging our program and see the values for all its fields.
+It’d be useful to be able to print an instance of `Rectangle` while we’re debugging our program and see the values for all its fields.
 Listing 5-11 tries using the `println!` macro as we have used in previous chapters.
 This won’t work, however.